 The best time to visit this beautiful park is around spring or summer when it is comfortably warm outside or, of course, during the cherry blossom season. – Vicki of Vicki Viaja

 13. Meiji Shrine

 Just behind the hustle and bustle of Harajuku, an ancient little temple sits in the middle of a peaceful park oasis.
 Dedicated to Emperor Meiji and his Empress, who rules in the late 1800s, this shrine is beautifully maintained and a a great way to learn more about Japanese culture.
-Out the front of the shrine you can leave a wish on a tablet and hang it around a tree which will be offered in the morning ceremony, called the Mikesai, the following day. – Emma of Explore Shaw
+Out the front of the shrine you can leave a wish on a tablet and hang it around a tree which will be offered in the morning ceremony, called the Mikesai, the following day.
+This half-day tour includes a stop at Meiji Shrine. – Emma of Explore Shaw

 14. Senso-ji Temple

 Senso-ji is an ancient Buddhist temple located in the Asakusa neighbourhood of Tokyo.
 While the temples vibrant colors and towering pagodas are stunning to see, what I loved most about visiting Senso-ji was watching the locals come to pray and throw coins in exchange for a prayer or wish.
 As one of the oldest and most significant religious sites in Japan, a visit to Senso-ji should be on your list of things to do when you’re in Tokyo. – Lora of Explore with Lora